gr4vy/gr4vy-java/README.md

   	<dependency>
 	    <groupId>com.github.gr4vy</groupId>
 	    <artifactId>gr4vy-java</artifactId>
-	    <version>0.5.0</version>
+	    <version>0.13.0</version>
 	</dependency>
 ```

 ## Getting Started

 To make your first API call, you will need to [request](https://gr4vy.com) a
 Gr4vy instance to be set up.
 Please contact our sales team for a demo.
+Please ensure
+that you have the latest version of com.squareup.okhttp3

 Once you have been set up with a Gr4vy account you will need to head over to the
 **Integrations** panel and generate a private key.
 We recommend storing this key